-A well-loved and popular model of the SKS is the bullpup model.
+A well-loved and popular version of the rifle is the bullpup model.
 Bullpup rifles have certain advantages, and when you combine the old-school SKS with the novel design of the 21st century, you have the ability to create a unique piece of weaponry.
 This is done with bullpup conversion kits.
 While some may say it is a desecration of a good weapon (that is, to replace the original with a bullpup design), there are those who claim the front weighs too much.
 Either way, as always, it is a matter of preference and personal taste/aesthetics.

 Bullpup conversions are available from several companies, and two of the best ones are Shernic Gun Works (SGWorks) and CBRPS.
 Both of them offer a high-quality conversion to bullpup, but the price is often several hundred dollars.
 For those who are interested in truly bringing their SKS into the 21st century, the bullpup design is certainly the way to go.

-The Yugoslavian SKS variant has a special claim to fame, as it is the only variant of the SKS which allows the addition of a grenade launcher on the barrel.
+The Yugoslavian variant has a special claim to fame, as it is the only variant of the SKS which allows the addition of a grenade launcher on the barrel.
 The M59/66 SKS – the successor of the Yugo M59 SKS – was designed and built to NATO spec, which is ironic considering Yugoslavia was a communist country.
 Other than the grenade launcher, the rifle is very similar to the SKS-45.
 Metal and hardwood all the way.
 The M59 was produced in 1959, and the M59/66 in 1966.
 It is chambered in 7.62x39mm, has a 10-round internal magazine, and it also has the option of attaching a bayonet.
 Of the various models (European and Asian alike) which are available, the Yugoslavian SKS has a place of honor.

 There are a few Soviet variants of the original SKS, and they were produced mainly between 1949 and 1958.
 The more notable ones are the Honor Guard SKS, made with all-chrome metal parts and a lighter-colored stock, and the OP-SKS, which was a military rifle converted to civilian/commercial/hunting use.
-The OP versions of the SKS were produced later than any other variant.
+The OP versions of the rifle were produced later than any other variant.

 Ah, China… they can replicate anything and everything – and they do!
-The Type 56 is a very popular model of SKS.
+The Type 56 is a very popular model of classic rifle.
 The Chinese made many changes to the Type 56 over the years it was produced.
 The Type 56 carbines were taken out of active duty in China, but they still have a place in ceremonies and such.
 Other variants include the Type 68 with a stamped receiver, the Type 81 which offers a 3-round burst and optional folding stock, the Type 84 which accepts AK-47 magazines and has a significantly shorter barrel, and other types of commercial/hunting SKSs which were designed and produced over time.

 You may also enjoy our Asian Firearm Overview

 The Norinco is a type of Chinese SKS, named after the factory where it is (still) produced.
 In the years following WWII – the Cold War era – many Type 56 rifles were manufactured and distributed to various forces and nations around the world.
 The Soviets had the AK, and the Chinese had their 56.
 After production ceased at military weapons factories, arms manufacturer Norinco got hold of the official license to produce the Soviet replica.
-The Type 56 Carbine and Type 81 rifle are two SKS models which are still produced, and they are still in service.
+The Type 56 Carbine and Type 81 rifle are two models which are still produced, and they are still in service.
 They are wielded by militias and forces around the globe.
 Norinco manufactures a variety of weapons, small and large.

-Mags for the SKS are available mainly in 5-, 10-, and 20-round capacities, by several companies.
+Mags for the legendary rifle are available mainly in 5-, 10-, and 20-round capacities, by several companies.
 There is also a 30-round mag and a – *gasp* – 75-round drum, for those who are interested.
 The AK-47-ish series of commercial/civilian SKSs are able to accept AK-47 magazines, which increases firepower significantly.
 As previously mentioned, the classic SKS – and the many variants and replicas – had an internal 10-round magazine and was fed by a clip.

-Converting the SKS (whether AK-type or not) to accept detachable mags is a popular mod, and there are many shooters who choose to modify their SKS in that fashion.
+Converting the rifle (whether AK-type or not) to accept detachable mags is a popular mod, and there are many shooters who choose to modify their SKS in that fashion.
 Stripper clips have their sense of nostalgia and old-

 The SKS served the Soviets well, and before the AK-47 was created it was the pinnacle of modern warfare.
 Today it is still used, and this is not just by chance.
 Whether for hunting, for military ceremonies, for collecting, or for down and dirty combat – the SKS still has a place of respect and honor in the world.
 True, many of those who wield it nowadays are not close allies of the free world (as it were), but it continues to be a symbol of Soviet ingenuity, engineering, and production.
 It’s one hell of a rifle, no matter who is holding it.